yawenx2004/dart-cosc076/portfolio/README.md

 #### Environment 0: no obstacle
 In terms of efficiency, RRT outperforms RRT_unstuck almost every time—it builds the tree faster, using fewer vertices.
 RRT is on average 68% faster than RRT_unstuck (stability 40).
 This is quite significant an advantage, particularly when it comes to large graphs.
 So, in an obstacle-less environment, RRT wins.

-In RRT_unstuck, stability of 40 seems to have a bit of an advantage
+In RRT_unstuck, stability of 40 seems to have a bit of an advantage.
+This is consistent with the finding that RRT performs best.
+RRT_unstuck (stability 40), by limiting exploration, mimics RRT more so than the lower-stability versions.

-Values in the table below represent the number of vertices in the tree this specific instance of RRT has built.
 ```
+Values in the table represent the number of vertices in the tree this specific instance of RRT has built.

 | trial  | RRT             | RRT_unstuck (5)  | RRT_unstuck (20) | RRT_unstuck (40) |
 | ------ | --------------- | ---------------- | ---------------- | ---------------- |
 | 1      | 67              | 132              | 111              | 154              |